 - The driver breached the legal duty of care; and

 - As a result of the breach, one or more motorists and/or passengers suffered damages

 A driver could be found liable for breaching a duty to inspect.
 If a driver fails to replace tires as needed or does not monitor tire pressure, a victim could establish that the driver was negligent.
 A victim could also prove that a driver was negligent if it can be shown that a driver knew that a tire was defective but chose to drive the vehicle with careless disregard of this fact.

 Victims of tire explosion accidents could also sue the tire manufacturer for injuries sustained during a tire blowout.
 Product liability claims against manufacturers, retailers, or distributors could be based on the following:

 - Failure to warn users of risks associated with the tire

 - Design of tire was inherently dangerous

 Filing a claim against major tire manufacturing companies can be an intimidating process.
 Retaining a skilled Philadelphia product liability attorney to develop a plan of action for your case will put you in an optimal position for recovering damages.

 Philadelphia Tire Explosion Attorney

-If you or someone you love have been injured due to a tire explosion accident, call the attorneys at The Reiff Law Firm today.
+If you or someone you love has been injured due to a tire explosion accident, call the defective tire accident attorneys at The Reiff Law Firm today.
 Our Philadelphia tire explosion accident attorneys are here to fight tirelessly for you to get the compensation you deserve.
 Call the offices of The Reiff Law Firm today at (215) 246-9000 and schedule a free and confidential consultation.